Mission

 • From the macro-level of national policies to the micro-level of institutions providing education today (e.g., schools, universities, lifelong learning centers, adult education institutions, vocational training organizations, etc.).

-The scientific fields of the Department are theoretically and methodologically grounded within an interdisciplinary framework shaped by key academic disciplines, including sociology, political science, education sciences, economics, social statistics, digital technologies, history, law, criminology, psychology, and lifelong learning.
+These scientific fields are methodologically grounded within an interdisciplinary framework shaped by key academic disciplines, including sociology, political science, education sciences, economics, statistics, digital technologies, history, law, criminology, psychology, and lifelong learning.

-The specific subjects of Social and Education Policy:
+The specific subjects of Social and Educational Policy:

 • Originate from shared theoretical approaches, as both fields focus on public policies aimed at promoting social well-being and pursuing social justice.